donald-stolz/H2S-NodeJS-Curriculum/README.md

 ## ToDo List APi

 This is the final challenge.
-Students must create their own API for keeping track of ToDos
+Students must create their own API for keeping track of ToDos.

+- API 0 uses db.json to store data
+- API 1 connects to an instance of MongoDB